TechnologyMasters/techmasters.chat/README.md

 directory inside the virtual machine.
 This allows you to use your favourite IDE on your host OS.

 - Install [Vagrant](https://www.vagrantup.com/)
+- install [Vagrant Exec](https://github.com/p0deje/vagrant-exec): `vagrant plugin install vagrant-exec`
 - Open a terminal (`cmd` on Windows)
   - `git clone <this_repo>`
   - `cd <this_repo>`
   - `vagrant up` then wait for Vagrant to finish provisioning the virtual machine
-  - `vagrant ssh` to terminal into the virtual machine
-  - `cd /vagrant`
-  - `sh scripts/server` to start serving
+  - `vagrant exec server` to start serving
   - browse to [http://localhost:4000](http://localhost:4000) using your favorite browser.

 ## Contributing